isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 `constexpr` functions are pure.

 When given a non-constant argument, a `constexpr` function can throw.
-If you consider exiting by throwing a side-effect, a `constexpr` function isn't completely pure;
+If you consider exiting by throwing a side-effect, a `constexpr` function isn’t completely pure;
 if not, this is not an issue.
 ???
 A question for the committee: can a constructor for an exception thrown by a `constexpr` function modify state?
-"No" would be a nice answer that matches most practice.
+“No” would be a nice answer that matches most practice.

 ##### Enforcement